 Taken from 'The China Post' by Chris Lang.

 Origins: Warnings about the dangers of using cellular phones in the presence of gasoline fumes began circulating on the Internet in 1999.
 Though both

-Okay, so the bit about a guy in Indonesia being turned into a human fireball doesn't stand up — what about persistent rumors about an Australian man done in by his mobile phone as he
+Okay, so the bit about a guy in Indonesia being turned into a human fireball didn't stand up.
+But what about persistent rumors concerning another supposed victim, this time an Australian man, supposedly done in by using his mobile phone as he refueled?

-In June 2002 the following authoritative-sounding warning began circulated on the Internet:
+In June 2002 another authoritative-sounding warning on this subject began circulating on the Internet:

 The Shell Oil Company recently issued a warning about three incidents where Mobile Phones have ignited fumes while being answered or ringing during fueling operations.
 What specifically happened

 The phone was placed on the car's trunk lid during fueling, it rang and the ensuing fire destroyed the car and the gasoline pump.

 An individual suffered severe burns to their face when fumes ignited as they answered a call while refueling their car.